Skip to main content

 1. Log in to ffs.adarshrust.com

-2. Navigate to [project] → production
+2. Go to [project] → Production

-3. Disable the [flag name] flag
+3. Click the toggle to disable the [flag name] flag

-4. Confirm error rate drops in Datadog
+4. Confirm the error rate drops